RidchardTerry/RidchardTerry.github.io/sample_page.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

+Form the video, its show that player can counter attack in manys animation base on the parried attack.<br>
 Improve the interactions system (block / deflect / parry and counter attack / hurt) of player and any enemies.
-Make it can play special animontage if get attacked by special attack or any use case for prototype, improve quality of life for designer team and project.
+Make it can play special animontage if get attacked by special attack or any use case for prototype, improve quality of life for designer team and project.<br>
 I've involved<br>
 - Design document<br>
 - Use it as a tool for create design (Of course, I'm designer ;).)<br>